Saturday, July 8, 2017

 The Chinaman is a wily adversary.
 He does not follow the well understood concept of peace and war.
 For him all time is war time, only the methodology and instruments change.
 Our armed forces in particular and the nation in general must take a perspective of this emerged threat and prepare to deal with it.
 The Chinese have shown a propensity of using armed force and to be fair to them they have stated thus clearly in various forums.
 For example try sending Indian ships into South China sea as the Chinese sent their PLAN submarines to Sri Lanka, and watch their aggressive reaction, thereafter.

 We must shift our focus in a major way eastwards.
 For example, at least fifty percent NDA cadets must take up Chinese as their foreign language.
 We need to read what they write, understand what they say and comprehend how they think and react.
-Presently our knowledge of the Chinese military and their civilizational attitudes is only peripheral.
+Presently our knowledge of the Chinese military and their civilizational attitudes is only peripheral and dependant on western texts and media.
 There is a need to carry out intensive study of their military norms, practices, tactics and operational strategy to fashion our response.
-The Chinese army system does not trace it's roots to western military traditions.
+The Chinese army system does not trace its roots to western military traditions.
 They have their own systems and methodology to which most are unfamiliar.
 The Japanese were the military Guru's of PLA.
 It was in the hard fought Sino - Japanese war that PLA and its leadership cut its teeth.
 The Chinese army adopted some of the best practices of the Japanese army; an orientation towards aggressive maneuver warfare being one of them.
 This was highlighted in the Korean war where the American army was worsted in the Chosin reservoir battles on the Yalu river and was to be seen again in the rapid advance of the PLA in Tawang and Walong sectors in 1962, completely out maneuvering our forces deployed there.

 The Chinaman has his weaknesses too.
 The Vietnamese analysed them well.
 In a way the Chinese and Vietnamese have very similar military organisation, battle attitudes and procedures.
 In the 1979 Sino Vietnam war, the Vietnamese were able to successfully blunt the Chinese offensive inflicting huge casualties in the process.
 We need to align very closely militarily and politically with Vietnam, there is much to be learned from them.
 Vietnamese and Japanese would be militarily useful languages that our officers need to learn to help them 'know their adversary' better.
 It would be a step in the right direction, for the armed forces were to set up a joint operational school, whose sole purpose would be to stare at the Chinaman, decipher him and pass it on to the soldiery, to enable them to prepare better.